‹ Back to Blog

 Post-training period for new hires

-A link manager can manage up to 8 link builders.
+A link manager can typically manage up to 8 link builders.
 So dividing the average manager salary of $4,853 by 8, you get $606/month in cost.
 This again assumes you can hire a manager part-time or have that expertise on your team already.

 With those assumptions, it might cost you $340/link in house after 3 months.